 - Failure of the developer to abide by regulations such as methane gas shielding

-This list is by no means exclusive, but it does give you an idea of the potential issues which could result in a zero valuation for your property.
-The basic premise of a zero valuation is that the mortgage lender believes there is a danger they will not be repaid in full.
+This list is not exhaustive, but it gives you an idea of the potential issues that could result in a zero valuation for your property.
+The basic premise of a zero valuation is that the mortgage lender believes there is a danger you will not repay them in full.
 If a mortgage lender believes there is an unacceptably high risk, they are entirely within their rights to refuse mortgage funding.

 What are the implications of a zero valuation?

 A zero valuation could significantly reduce the pool of potential buyers or your ability to remortgage a property.
-For example, if there was a severe issue with your property, it is unlikely any buyer would be able to secure a mortgage until the problem was addressed.
-As a consequence, the potential pool of buyers would be reduced to cash-only investors.
-They would likely look to negotiate a lower sale price, because of the zero valuation issues, and the fact they were cash buyers.
-On occasion, this could lead to the buyer receiving significantly less than the “real market value” of their property.
+For example, if there was a severe issue with your property, it is unlikely any buyer would be able to secure a mortgage until you addressed the problem.
+Consequently, this would reduce the potential pool of buyers to cash-only investors.
+They would likely look to negotiate a lower sale price because of the zero valuation issues and the fact they were cash buyers.
+Occasionally, this could lead to you receiving significantly less than the "real market value" of your property.

 Would a zero value impact lifetime mortgages and home reversion schemes?

-For homeowners aged over 55, there are two specific options when it comes to raising funds using your home as collateral.
-These options are:-
+For homeowners over 55, there are two specific options for raising funds using your home as collateral.

 A lifetime mortgage is similar to a traditional mortgage, except interest payments are rolled up and paid off together with the original mortgage capital.
-As there are no monthly payments, there is no need for a mortgage affordability test which can be of great assistance to older homeowners.
-However, when arranging a lifetime mortgage, some applicants may still face the prospect of a zero valuation.
+Therefore, there are no monthly payments to make.
+Be aware that when arranging a lifetime mortgage, some applicants may face the prospect of a zero valuation.
 If there are issues that threaten the repayment of a lifetime mortgage, the lender may reject an application.

 Home reversion scheme

-While a home reversion scheme does not involve any loans or mortgage payments, again, it is based upon the marketable value of the property.
-Therefore, the home reversion company would carry out an in-depth survey of the property.
+While a home reversion scheme does not involve any loans or mortgage payments, again, it is based upon the property's marketable value.
+Therefore, the home reversion company would conduct an in-depth survey of the property.
 Traditionally, they would offer between 20% and 50% of the market value for any investment in your property.
 While unlikely, there may be scenarios where a survey leads to a zero valuation, which leads to a lender rejecting the application.
-It is vital to take advice on home reversion schemes.
-Some parties may use temporary/repairable issues relating to zero valuations as a means of forcing down the cost of acquiring a share in your home.
+Therefore, it is vital to take advice on home reversion schemes.
+Some parties may use temporary or repairable issues relating to zero valuations to force down the cost of acquiring a share in your home.
 Be careful!

 Are there alternative mortgage lenders I can approach?

-The UK mortgage market is extremely competitive, and you will likely find a mortgage provider for any occasion.
+The UK mortgage market is highly competitive, and you will likely find a mortgage provider for any occasion or scenario.
 For example, some mortgage providers may choose not to become involved in homes located above commercial premises.
-On the flip side, there are many specialists in this area able to assist in raising finance.
+On the flip side, many specialists in this area can assist in raising finance.
 This is one of the scenarios where mortgage brokers can prove extremely useful.
-They will be aware of specialists in the traditional mortgage market, lifetime mortgages and home reversion schemes.
+They will be aware of specialists in the traditional mortgage market and be able to help you navigate lifetime mortgages and home reversion schemes.
 Even though interest rates and charges may not be as competitive in these more specialist areas, there is still the potential to release equity from your property.